 Food Waste Weekend (#FoodWasteWeekend) is the annual nationwide food waste awareness campaign for the faith community.
-Join us September 6-9, 2019.
+Join us in September 2020.

 America wastes a staggering $218 billion worth of food every year.
 Clergy of all major faiths are invited to learn, and then speak from their own faith perspective, about food waste and the impact is has on hunger and the environment.

 Background information about food waste along with faith-specific sample sermons and a variety of “calls to action” are available for the clergy to choose from.